UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 ## Why use `grep`?

-The tool `grep` comes installed with Linux and is an abbreviation of 'GNU regular expression parser'.
-GNU, an abbreviation of 'GNU's Not Unix!', is a collection of free software (among others: `grep`) that comes with Linux.
-A parser is a program that can work with a text pattern, such as regular expression.
+The tool `grep` comes installed with Linux and is an abbreviation of 'GNU regular expression parser', where GNU is a collection of free software and a parser is a program that can work with a text patterns.

 ## Exercises